ames-market/AMES-V5.0/INSTALLATION.rst

    	Add an environmental variable JAVA_HOME with the above 'LocationToJavaDirectory' (e.g. JAVA_HOME is set to C:\Java\jdk-13.0.2).
 This is required for running ANT.

-   	Verify java installation using "java -version" command prompt.
+   	Verify Java installation using "Java -version" command prompt.

 2. The ANT tool used to compile AMES V5.0.
 ANT must be downloaded and extracted to a local directory.